 Most countries present substantially increased state budgets in order to fund the HIV response in attempts to reduce the percentage of international donor-based funding and some, although few, no longer require GFATM funding.
 Progress towards eliminating out-of-pocket expenses for people living with HIV (e.g price reductions in ARV medicines, manufacturing ARVs within the country, or adjusting procurement mechanisms) were the most frequent examples of successfully implementing financially sustainable interventions.
 Three Member States explicitly noted the need for continued funding from international donors like the GFATM in their presentations.
 Requests for continued international funding were typically in relation to providing prevention, testing, treatment, and care to migrant populations in the countries.

 In summary, countries in the Region are successfully increasing state contributions to progress towards replacing the need for international funding.
 All health authorities present in the meeting assured commitment in this direction.
 However, cost-efficient solutions as opposed to simply raising the state contribution as a crucial intervention are essential.
-For example, some reported conducting tudies in their countries to determine what percentage of the state budget should be reserved social contracting via CSOs to stay on track in the HIV response.
+For example, some reported conducting studies in their countries to determine what percentage of the state budget should be reserved social contracting via CSOs to stay on track in the HIV response.
 Similar exploration of cost-efficient tools to sustainably finance the HIV response are encouraged, such as: tools which monitor health expenditure, advocacy work for sustainable financing, adjustment of pricing policies to leverage cost reductions, or adopting the WHO Health Accounts Country Platform Approach.

 Strategic Direction 5 Innovation for Acceleration